 Their working hours are from Monday to Friday from 7 a.m. to 9 p.m.
 Central Time Zone.

-2. You may send an email to them asking about your queries.
-Email id of the company- borrowerservices@glhec.org, or you may simply complete the online contact form.
+2. You can email them with your questions.
+The company’s email ID is borrowerservices@glhec.org, or you can simply complete the online contact form.

 3. You may send a fax to (800) 375-5288